PaddlePaddle/docs/doc/paddle/guides/01_paddle2.0_introduction/basic_concept/tensor_introduction_en.md

 3. axis or dimension: A particular dimension of a tensor.
 4. size: The number of all elements in the tensor.

-Let we create a 4-D **Tensor**, and visualize it to represents the relationship between the above concepts.
+Create a 4-D **Tensor**, and visualize it to represents the relationship between the above concepts.
 ```python
 ndim_4_tensor = paddle.ones([2, 3, 4, 5])
 ```